 Grouping your clients into segments can provide you with a deeper understanding of the needs of your client base.
 This will help you tailor your approach and communications to suit each segment.

-For example, one segment could contain landlord clients who will be affected by MTD for ITSA from 2024.
+For example, one segment could contain landlord clients who will be affected by MTD for ITSA.
 Another segment could contain VAT-registered sole traders with turnover below the VAT threshold who will be affected by MTD for VAT for the first time from April 2022, and so on.
 By developing a dedicated strategy for each segment, you can create a standard process for each type of client.

 Not only will this ensure that every client receives the right kind of support, it can also help you to streamline your workflow, plan your resources and build more effective communication strategies.